Board of Directors

 Gail Hamblin is a mom to three children, Natalie, Calvin (DS) and Aurora.
 Formerly a public school teacher, Gail has since taken to writing.
 Her first children’s book is More Alike Than Different… A Down Syndrome Awareness Tale.
 Gail is passionate about Down syndrome awareness and acceptance.
 She resides with her husband and three children in Kent County.

-Tahita and her husband Leon Sr. live in Newark with their two children, Leon II (Ds) and Lea.
-Tahita was born and raised in Philadelphia and moved to Delaware 9 years ago when she was pregnant with her first child, Leon II.
-Leon is now in 1st grade and 8.
-She works full time as a Registered Dental Hygienist.
-She enjoys spending time with my family Leon Sr, Leon II and Lea.
-They enjoy family vacations hanging out at the pool.
+Tahita and her husband Leon Sr. lives in Newark, De with their two children, Leon II, 9 (DS) and Lea (5).
+Tahita and Leon are from Philadelphia and moved to Delaware 9 years ago right before their first child, Leon II was born.
+Leon is now in 2nd grade and he loves school Tahita works full time as a Registered Dental Hygienist in a pediatric office.
+She is very passionate about dental care.
+She wants to make sure that children with disabilities are able to have a great dental experience and good oral hygiene habits.
+In her spare time she enjoys spending time with my family.
+They enjoy beach vacations, all Philadelphia sports and hanging out at the pool.

 Shelvia, and her husband Stuart, live in Newark, DE with their two wonderful sons, Solomon and Stuart III.
 Shelvia is a native of Virginia.
 Since moving to Delaware in 2003, she has established herself as an advocate, teacher, and mentor of children with special needs.
 Shelvia earned a Bachelor of Science in Music from Virginia State University and has utilized her expertise to teach children of all ages and learning needs to love and appreciate music.
 Shelvia is a current member of Delaware Down Syndrome Association where she plans social events for the 5-8 age groups.
 She actively participates in numerous DSA events, including the Easter Egg Hunt, Annual Holiday party, the Hayride, and Rock your socks events.
 To further raise awareness and gather support for Delaware DSA, Shelvia organizes a team of family, friends, and community members to participate in the Annual Buddy Walk each year.

 Tara and her husband, Ryan Pickett, reside in Lincoln, DE.
-She is a former regular and special education elementary teacher.
-Currently, she is a stay-at-home mom to Landon (five years old) and Kenzie (DS, 3 years old).
+She is mom to Landon (7 years old) and Kenzie (DS, 5 years old).
+Tara currently teaches sixth grade special education.
 She has been advocating for Kenzie since her birth in 2013.
 She is eager to advocate for other children and adults as well.
 She has been a member of IEP teams as an educator and as a parent.

 Pam, her husband Joe, and their youngest daughter Rachel (23-DS) moved to Delaware in 2006 after Joe retired from the US Navy of 24+ years.
 Pam has 3 children, ages 33, 31 and 23(DS).
 In Virginia Beach, Pam served on the Down Syndrome Board (TDSA) for 6 years and was an Ombudsman for a Navy Command for over 6 years.
 Pam has been serving on the Down Syndrome Association Boards of Delaware for 5 years.
 Pam is the Special Olympics Family Liaison for the Newark Dragons and volunteers at Camp Barnes as the arts and crafts coordinator, also she is the SODE Summer Bowling League Coordinator.
 Pam also volunteers with Read Aloud Delaware.
 Pam has been a preschool teacher for over 20 years and is currently working as a paraprofessional at the CEEC school.